 The NHS is offering the smallpox (MVA) vaccine to people who are most likely to be exposed to monkeypox.

 People who are most likely to be exposed include:

 - healthcare workers caring for patients with confirmed or suspected monkeypox

-- men who are gay, bisexual or have sex with other men, and who have multiple partners, participate in group sex or attend sex on premises venues (staff who work in these premises may also be eligible)
+- men who are gay, bisexual or have sex with other men, and who have multiple partners, participate in group sex or attend sex on premises venues (staff at these venues are also be eligible)

-- people who've been in close contact with someone who has monkeypox – ideally they should have the vaccine within 4 days of contact, but it can be given up to 14 days after
+- people who've been in close contact with someone who has monkeypox – ideally they should have 1 dose of the vaccine within 4 days of contact, but it can be given up to 14 days after